 Additional Learning Needs Review

-The Welsh Government is reviewing the way in which learner support needs are assessed and planned for.
+The Welsh Government is changing the way in which learner support needs are assessed and planned for.

 Many deaf children receive a Statement or an Individual Education Plan to outline the support they need at school.

-The Welsh Government wants to change this process so that all children and young people with additional learning needs will have a different plan instead, called an Individual Development Plan (IDP).
+The Welsh Government is bringing in a new law, which will mean children and young people with additional learning needs will have a different plan instead, called an Individual Development Plan (IDP).
 The plans will be available to those aged 0-16 and to those aged 16-25 who are in further education.

 About the reforms

-- More information is available on the Welsh Government website.
+You can also find more information on the Welsh Government website.

 When will the system change?